Owned byShearwater GeoServices

 - Fuel oil:

 2021: In April 2021, Shearwater GeoServices acquired all the six Polarcus vessels.
-The Polarcus Nadia has later changed name to 'SW Bell'.
+The vessel has changed name to 'SW Gallien'.

 Please contact us for more information